nicolargo/glances/README.rst

 on Debian/Ubuntu you need to install first the *python-dev* package.

-You can also install the following libraries in order to use optional features (like the Web Interface):
+You can also install the following libraries in order to use optional features (like the Web interface):

 .. code-block:: console

     pip install bottle batinfo https://bitbucket.org/gleb_zhulik/py3sensors/get/tip.tar.gz zeroconf netifaces pymdstat influxdb potsdb statsd pystache docker-py pysnmp pika py-cpuinfo

-# Install or ugrade Glances from the Git develop repository
+Install or upgrade Glances from the Git ``develop`` repository:

 .. code-block:: console

     git clone -b develop https://github.com/nicolargo/glances.git

 To upgrade Glances to the latest version: